opentraffic/reporter/README.md

 The reporter is configured to handle automobile as the default transport mode.
 There are no means of automatically detecting different transport modes and separating reports into specific transport modes.
 A dedicated setup is required for each different transport mode and inputs must be segmented into the specific transport mode.
 If one needed to track a different transport mode (for example, bus) some changes to how the reporter is configured and run would be required.
 These changes include:
 * Input GPS stream - The input GPS data must be separated by transport mode such that the inputs to the Reporter include GPS points for a single transport mode.
-* Reporter TRANSPORT_MODE - Currently the reporter defaults to using a transport mode of `auto` when matching to OSMLR segments.
+* Reporter `TRANSPORT_MODE` - Currently the Reporter defaults to using a transport mode of `auto` when matching to OSMLR segments.
 An additional option needs to be added to the reporters to override this if a different type of data is expected.
-This transport mode must be one of the supported transport modes within the map-matching logic: bus, motor_scooter, bicycle, or auto.
+This transport mode must be one of the supported transport modes within the map-matching logic: `bus`, `motor_scooter`, `bicycle`, or `auto`.
-* --dest_bucket - The destination bucket for where the output is written must be changed to be a separate S3 bucket.
+* `--dest_bucket` - The destination bucket for where the output is written must be changed to be a separate S3 bucket.
 There are no means for combining transport modes within the Datastore or Public Data Extracts created from the Datastore.
 To handle a different transport mode within the Open Traffic system, a separate Datastore must be deployed and run for each separate transport mode.

 There are also some considerations for how the Datastore is configured (TBD).